Number Conservation via Particle Flow in One-dimensional Cellular Automata: Minimal flows

 The result of this calculation is that the only number-conserving ECA rules are the shift rules $\hat\sigma^{-1}$, $\hat\sigma^0$, $\hat\sigma^1$, the so-called ``traffic rule'' 184, and Rule 226, which is Rule 184 with left and right exchanged.

-\section{Minimal Flows}
+\section{Minimal flows}

 We have now found all flow functions with rule width $\ell = 2$ and for a minimal state set $\Sigma$ of capacity $C = 1$.
 Similar computations for larger $\ell$ or $\Sigma$ would soon become unwieldy.
-I will therefore now describe another method to get an overview over all flows for given $\ell$ and $\Sigma$.
+I will therefore now describe another method to construct all flows for a given $\ell$ and $\Sigma$.
 It is based on a lattice structure on the set of flows.